bishopcais/speaker-worker/README.md

 ### speaker.speak.begin

-This is sent after ffmpeg instance has been created, and right before it plays the voice, similar to `speaker.speak.content`.
+This is sent after the stream instance has been created, and right before it plays the voice, similar to `speaker.speak.content`.

 Will output the following payload: